KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 CURE clustering is a technique used to deal with datasets containing outliers and clusters of varying sizes and shapes.
 Each cluster is represented by a specified number of representative points.
 These points are chosen by taking the the most scattered points in each cluster and shrinking them towards the cluster centre by a fixed amount, known as the compression.

 In the implementation below, a k-d tree is used in order to store the representative points of each cluster (more information [here](https://code.kx.com/v2/ml/toolkit/clustering/kdtree)).
-Both q and C implementations of the tree are available and are specified as an argument.
+Both q and C implementations of the tree are available.
+Instructions to build the C code can be found [here](https://github.com/Dianeod/ml-1/blob/cluster/clust/README.md) on the github repo.

 ### `.ml.clust.ccure`